DanieleIsoni/py-package-info.nvim/README.md

 ## 📝 Notes

 - Display might be slow on a project with a lot of dependencies.
-This is due to the `poetry show --top-level --latest` command taking a long time.
+This is due to the `poetry show --top-level --outdated` command taking a long time.
 Nothing can be done about that
 - Idea was inspired by [akinsho](https://github.com/vuki656) and his [package-info.nvim](https://github.com/vuki656/package-info.nvim)
 - Readme template stolen from [folke](https://github.com/folke)